 When brain cells die during a stroke, abilities controlled by that area of the brain are lost, like memory and muscle control.

-There are 5 main types of stroke:
+There are five main types of stroke:

-- Hemorrhagic stroke (bleeds) – happens when a weakened blood vessel in the brain ruptures, typically caused by uncontrolled high blood pressure
+Happens when a weakened blood vessel in the brain ruptures, typically caused by uncontrolled high blood pressure

-25% of stroke survivors end up with a minor disability and 40% have moderate-to-severe disabilities.
+25% of stroke survivors end up with a minor disability, and 40% have moderate-to-severe disabilities.

 They’re often left with physical weakness, speech impairment, and unusual muscle tightness.

-These impairments can affect the ability to communicate, walk, eat independently, bathe, dress, and independently complete other activities of daily life.
+These impairments can affect the ability to communicate, walk, eat independently, bathe, dress, and complete other activities of daily life.

 Use these initials to remember the key signs of stroke and how to respond.

-T = Time to call 911.
+Time to call 911.
 If you see any of these signs, even if the symptoms don’t last, call 911 right away and get to the hospital ASAP.
 Check the time so you can tell EMTs and doctors when the symptoms started.

 Sudden symptoms like these are also signs of stroke:

-- Numbness or weakness of the leg, arm or face
+- Numbness or weakness of the leg, arm, or face

 - Confusion or trouble understanding